Volneirj/oee-calculator/README.md

 #### Python
-- Using the [CI Python Linter - Code institute](https://pep8ci.herokuapp.com/) inspect and validate the python bellow has a image showing the result.
+- Using the [CI Python Linter - Code institute](https://pep8ci.herokuapp.com/) inspect and validate the python code, the image bellow is showing the result.

 ## Before validation